pavankalyan-5/Snake_Apple/README.md

 ## Snake and Apple Game
-Building snake and apple game in `pygame and python`
+Snake and apple game in `pygame and python`

 Snake and apple is a simple game where when a snake eats an apple it gets longer and user score will gets incremented.
 If the snake hits its body the game will be completed.